 Styles of Documentation

-Different fields of inquiry have developed different styles, or rules, of documentation.
+Different disciplines have developed different styles, or rules, of documentation.
 Fields in the humanities, like literature, religion, or philosophy, tend to prefer MLA style.
-History and some social sciences, like education, economics, or political science, prefer Turabian or Chicago style.
+History and some social sciences, like education, economics, or political science, may prefer Turabian or Chicago style.
 Other social sciences and some sciences prefer APA.

-You should consult with your professor to determine which style you should use for any project.
-There are whole books devoted to writing and documenting research reports in each of these styles.
-For details, you should refer to the following publications; there are copies of all of them on Reserve at the Reference Desk at Boatwright Library.
-To ensure that your citations conform to current practice, you should always use the most recent edition of any style manual.
 Scientific writing has many different formats, depending on the discipline.

+You should always consult with your professor to determine which style you should use for any project.
+There are whole books devoted to writing and documenting research in each of these styles.
+For details, you should refer to the individual style manuals; there are copies of all of them on in Boatwright Library and in the Research and Collaborative Area.
+To ensure that your citations conform to current practice, always use the most recent edition of any style manual.